 Clone: D3V14 Area: 3.73Ha

 The film Sideways has a lot to answer for.
 Sales of Merlot plummeted in America following one of the characters snubbing the variety in a scene from the film.
 Ironically the same character's favourite wine - the Cheval Blanc from St Emilion - is a blend of Cabernet Franc and Merlot.
 French winemakers have been working wonders with the soft and rich flavours of Merlot for years.
-We hope to one day produce a Bordeaux style Merlot to do our bit to help rehabilitate the variety.

 Block 7A: Semillon Rose (Red Semillon)